Click on the questions below to get answers to the most frequent mergers and acquisition (M&A) questions we get asked.

 Take a look at the services page for details of the help we can offer.❯ Back to top

-Because of the bespoke nature of the service we offer, we are selective about the clients I represent.
+Because of the bespoke nature of the service we offer, we are selective about the clients we represent.

 Of course, we're always careful to make sure no two clients are looking at the same opportunities.

-You can be sure of my attention and focus at all times.❯ Back to top
+You can be sure of our attention and focus at all times.❯ Back to top

 Yes.
 Typically, initial research usually identifies a minimum of 6 or 7 opportunities.
 However, much depends upon the search criteria.